China's Xi, like Biden hours earlier, turns to calm language

 “This is a recipe for trouble," Guterres said.

 China’s current Communist rulers took power in 1949 under Mao Zedong, ejecting Chiang Kai-shek’s Nationalists — American allies — from the mainland to the island of Taiwan.
-It took until 1979 until diplomatic relations between Beijing and Washington were established.
+It took until 1979 for diplomatic relations between Beijing and Washington to be established.

 Ties over the ensuing decades have pinballed between friendly and contentious.
 Low points have included the years after the government’s bloody 1989 crackdown on democracy protesters in Tiananmen Square and the days after a U.S. military aircraft was forced down off the southern Chinese coast by fighter jets in 2001.